Honda Pilot years to avoid — most common problems

 Drivers have mostly complained about transmission slipping and harsh downshifts regarding this transmission, so it’s best to avoid the 2003 model year because of it.
 Problems of this nature could easily cause fixing expenses up to $2400, which is around half of the car’s value on the used market.

-Another crucial problem to have in mind before buying a used Honda Pilot is an airbag system failure.
+Another crucial problem to consider before buying a used Honda Pilot is an airbag system failure.
 This issue was common for 2003 to 2008 Honda Pilot models, as well as the 2014 and 2015 models due to a faulty airbag module.

 While the airbag fault can be bad for driving safety, one problem that’s much less severe is an electrical issue.
 These problems were reported both for the second and third generation of the Honda Pilot, and the result was a recall of 2015 Honda Pilot vehicles to fix the issue.